Driving Safety Course

 - Defendant’s valid Texas Driver’s License (no CDLs)

 - Signed and notarized affidavit (if online or by mail)

 All documents must be uploaded at the Court Payments & Driving Safety Course Request page.

 Copies of all documents must be sent to:

 Sugar Land, TX 77487-0110

-documentation must be postmarked/receive by in order to be eligible.
+Documentation must be postmarked/receive by the court prior to the court date on the citation in order to be eligible.